 The sheer quality and variety of walking/hiking is what brings many visitors to North Wales.
-There’s Snowdonia, obviously, which has everything from gentle family rambles to hardcore Everest-training ascents for experienced walkers with guides.
+There’s Eryri (Snowdonia), obviously, which has everything from gentle family rambles to hardcore Everest-training ascents for experienced walkers with guides.
 Use the Sherpa'r Wyddfa bus service to get around.
 There are also the softer pleasures of the Clwydian Range.
 The Wales Coast Path runs across the top and around Anglesey.
-To complete a lap of Wales, the Offa's Dyke Path starts in Prestatyn and goes all the way to Chepstow.
+To complete a lap of Wales, the Offa's Dyke Path National Trail starts in Prestatyn and goes all the way to Chepstow.

 Two wheels (road)

-The godfather of modern British cycling, Sir Dave Brailsford, grew up in Snowdonia, and the Brailsford Way runs along his favourite roads which he bombed around as a kid, with 50 and 75-mile (80 and 120km) options.
+The godfather of modern British cycling, Sir Dave Brailsford, grew up in Eryri (Snowdonia), and the Brailsford Way runs along his favourite roads which he bombed around as a kid, with 50 and 75-mile (80 and 120km) options.
 Anglesey is a good option for flatter rides, while the Wales Coast Path shares space with cyclists for most of the north coast.

 Two wheels (muddy)